 I very definitely have chronic fatigue that ebbs and flows, but I now know the many origins of my ginormous constellation of disabling issues and symptoms and fatigue – and it is not the very real CFS/ME/SEID or “Chronic Fatigue Syndrome” in my case.
 So what all are they?
 Settle in…

-It’s just not possible without significant additional nutritional therapy and training for the EDS patient.
+It’s just not possible without significant additional nutritional therapy and training for the EDS or HSD patient.
 We don’t have sufficient well-formed collagen, period.
 So our muscles are weaker over all, and fatigue sooner as they’re over-working to make up for our lax ligaments and tendons.
 Our ligaments and tendons suffer innumerable micro-tears that never show on scans, but leave us in fantastic amounts of pain and fatigue – from normal every day activities even, depending on the stage of one’s EDS.
 Yes, I ran around once upon a time as a child – I even ran on the cross-country team in high school for a while, but no surprise, I always placed in the last three, no matter how much extra training I undertook.

-EDS also lends to insomnia (and resulting fatigue) from chronic and acute pain, as well as from obstructive airway sleep apnea, and even Central Nervous System Apnea from some Cranial-Cervical Settling of our weak neck ligaments.
+EDS and HSD also lend to insomnia (and resulting fatigue) from chronic and acute pain, as well as from obstructive airway sleep apnea, and even Central Nervous System Apnea from some Cranial-Cervical Settling of our weak neck ligaments.
 (Some poor souls have both.)
 I remember having to literally remind myself consciously to breathe even in the daytime during the height of my “storm” in 2012.
 Sleep was elusive at best from so much pain, and I would even injure in my sleep if I moved “wrong” while so lax.
 (Many build “nests” of pillows and blankets to keep their bodies properly positioned to avoid injury.)

 Toss in the very commonly comorbid MCAD of any form (either the more rare but very real Mastocytosis or the much less rare but poorly recognized Mast Cell Activation Syndrome or MCAS when Masto is ruled out) and you’ll have plenty of bouts of show-stopping fatigue from the effects of so many mast cell mediators on our systems.
 A majority in the MCAD support groups cop to experiencing what many unofficially term a “masto coma” and I call getting “rhino darted”, literally feeling like you’ve been shot with a tranquilizer dart like they use to study big game on wildlife refuges.